Fortress (1992 film)

-Fortress is a 1992 science fiction action film directed by Stuart Gordon and shot at Warner Bros.
-Movie World in Queensland, Australia.
+Fortress is a 1992 science fiction action film directed by Stuart Gordon and shot at Warner Roadshow Movie World Studios (now Village Roadshow Studios) in Queensland, Australia.
 The story takes place in a dystopian future.
-The main character, John Henry Brennick (Christopher Lambert) and his wife Karen B. Brennick (Loryn Locklin) are sent to a maximum security prison because she is pregnant with a second child, which is against a strict one-child policy.
+The main character, John Henry Brennick (Christopher Lambert), and his wife Karen B. Brennick (Loryn Locklin) are sent to a maximum security prison because she is pregnant with a second child, which is against a strict one-child policy.

 The film was a financial success, but critical reviews were mixed.

 A sequel, Fortress 2: Re-Entry, was released in 2000, with Lambert reprising his role.

 Plot

-In 2017, ex-army officer John Henry Brennick and his wife Karen are attempting to cross the Canada–United States border to Vancouver to have a second child.
-A strict one-child policy forbids a second pregnancy, even after the loss of the firstborn, so Karen wears a magnetic vest to conceal her pregnancy from the security scanners.
+In 2017, the United States is a military dictatorship.
+Ex-army officer John Henry Brennick and his wife Karen attempt to cross the Canada–United States border to Vancouver to have a second child.
+A strict one-child policy forbids a second pregnancy, even after the loss of the firstborn, so Karen wears a magnetic vest to conceal her pregnancy from security scanners.
 A guard notices the vest and raises the alarm.

-Brennick is caught, believing Karen to have escaped, and sentenced to thirty-one years at the Fortress, a private 30-level maximum security prison run by the Men-Tel Corporation.
-Brennick and other arriving prisoners are shown a video introduction informing them that they will be used as slave labor to further expand the Fortress as part of the prevailing prison-industrial complex.
-To maintain discipline, all inmates are implanted with "Intestinators" which induce severe pain or death as a form of physical control and mental conditioning.
-The prison is run by Director Poe, who oversees Zed-10, a computer that monitors day-to-day activities.
-The prison is located underground, in the middle of the desert, inside a deep pit that can only be crossed by a retractable bridge, while the prisoners are kept in overcrowded cells secured by laser walls.
+Brennick is caught, believing Karen to have escaped, and sentenced to thirty-one years at the Fortress, a maximum security prison run by the Men-Tel Corporation.
+The prisoners are used as slave labor to further expand the Fortress as part of the prison-industrial complex.
+Inmates are implanted with "intestinators" which induce severe pain or death for physical control and mental conditioning.
+Prison Director Poe oversees the Zed-10 computer that monitors daily activities.
+The prison is underground in the desert, within a pit that can only be crossed by a retractable bridge.
+The overcrowded cells are secured by laser walls.

 John is imprisoned with inmates Abraham, a model prisoner who works as Poe's manservant and is awaiting parole; D-Day, a machine and demolitions expert; young offender Nino Gomez; and Stiggs, who tries to extort John.
-John learns that Karen has been captured and is held in an upper level with their unborn child who, being illegal, is now officially owned by Men-Tel and will be confiscated at birth.
+John learns that Karen is being held in an upper level with their unborn child, who is now officially owned by Men-Tel and will be incinerated at birth.

-Stiggs has a friend, Maddox, who repeatedly intimidates John; the two are involved in a brawl which culminates with Maddox being shot by a security turret before he falls to his death.
-John manages to grab Maddox's Intestinator and gives it to D-Day before he is taken away to be subjected to a mind-wipe procedure as punishment.
+Stiggs' friend Maddox instigates a brawl with John; Maddox is shot by a security turret and falls to his death.
+John grabs Maddox's intestinator and gives it to D-Day before he is taken for a mind-wipe as punishment.